Delicious Christmas Dinner - Choose The Best Christmas Food

 Christmas food - how about delicious fish?

-One of the Christmas traditions practices by many nationalities is meat abstinence on Christmas Eve.
+One of the Christmas traditions practiced by many nationalities is meat abstinence on Christmas Eve.
 Instead, fish are eaten.
-In eastern Europe - Poland, Slovakia and Czech Republic, a fried common carp is one of the traditional meals included in the Christmas Eve menu.
+In Eastern Europe - Poland, Slovakia and Czech Republic, fried common carp is one of the traditional meals included in the Christmas Eve menu.
 But that’s not the only option.
 Consider other types of fish for a Christmas dinner idea - for instance trout, cod or salmon.

 Are you wondering what kind of snacks you could put on the table for your guests?
 Take a few crackers, spread some cheese on them and put a piece of salmon on top.
-It’s a posh version, which can be used both for a Christmas dinner, as well as other celebrations.
+It’s a posh version, which can be used both for a Christmas dinner and other celebrations.